openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 `mpf start` and `mpf stop` commands.
 For additional information on these commands, please see the
 [Command Line Tools](#command-line-tools) section.
-These will start and stop the ActiveMQ, PostgreSQL, Redis, Node Manager, and Workflow Manager processes.
+These will start and stop the PostgreSQL, Redis, Node Manager, and Workflow Manager processes.

 # Known Issues